-10. In the search field at the top of the IP Catalog, type UART.
+10. In the search field at the top of the IP catalog, type UART.

-The My Simple UART is reported under the /UserIP and Serial Interfaces categories that it was previously assigned to during packaging, as shown in Figure 22.
+The My Simple UART is reported under the UserIP and Serial Interfaces categories that it was previously assigned to during packaging, as shown in the following figure.